zfranklyn/ava-api/readme.md

 ### Task
 Tasks are generated based off of schedules.
 Every time a study is edited, the server generates a list of tasks based off of their schedules.
 The server will then check every single minute to see if a task needs to be executed.

+The task will pull data (text, survey links) from the most updated study information.
+Keep task data at a minimum (only time, study, target audience)

+##### Creating a Study
+1. Study is created with schedule (e.g., Monday & Wednesdsay at 4PM for the next eight weeks)
+2. When you hit "Save", the server generates a list of tasks based on the schedule

+##### Editing a study